 Push notifications have revolutionized the way brands engage with their customers today.
 From notifying users about flash sales, or sending reminders about the discarded cart to sending geo-targeted notifications and transactional alerts, push notifications help marketers send customized messages to their users at a lesser cost as compared to SMS.

-In a MoEngage webinar, Raviteja Dodda, CEO of MoEngage and Nalin Goel, VP – Products discuss push notification delivery on Android phones.
-You can listen to the webinar here or continue reading this article that includes the key points from the webinar.
+In a MoEngage webinar, Raviteja Dodda, CEO of MoEngage and Nalin Goel, VP - Products discuss push notification delivery on Android phones.
+You can listen to the webinar here or continue reading this article that includes the key points from the webinar or you can read this in-depth guide to learn more about push notifications.

 To understand the impact of Push Notification, MoEngage analyzed the data across their customer base.
 The post-analysis observations were as follows: